Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Fractal Dimension of Turbulent Black Holes

 \section{Fractal Dimension of Turbulent Black Holes}

-As already mentioned, one of our main motivations is to estimate the fractal dimension of the turbulent black holes.
+As already mentioned, one of our main motivations is to obtain a more reliable estimate of the fractal dimension of the turbulent black holes.
 This geometric object may behave as a characteristic property of black holes.
-Since the proposed definition of fractal dimension through the Riemann sum in \citep{HolographicTurbulence2014} does not derive reasonable results and even is not reliable in one dimensional curves embedded in Euclidean plane as argued in \citep{FractalDimensionTurbulent2017}, further investigations are needed.
-In \citep{FractalDimensionTurbulent2017}, a simulation of the compressible conformal fluid on the boundary was taken \citep{NumericalMeasurementsScaling2017}, and the black holes horizon was constructed from the fluid/gravity duality.
-Then using madogram estimator \citep{EstimatorsFractalDimension2012}, two fractal dimensions $D=2.645\left(5\right)$ and $D=2.584(1)$ are estimated which corresponds to scaling $k^{-5/3}$ and $k^{-2}$ respectively.
-Here, we follow the definition of the fractal dimension suggested in \citep{FractalDimensionTurbulent2017}, while provide an estimate for the scalar driven turbulent black hole we obtained.
+Since the proposed definition of fractal dimension through the Riemann sum in \citep{HolographicTurbulence2014} does not derive a reasonable result and is not even reliable in one-dimensional curves embedded in the Euclidean plane as argued in \citep{FractalDimensionTurbulent2017}, further investigations are needed.
+In \citep{FractalDimensionTurbulent2017}, simulations of weakly compressible ideal conformal fluid on the boundary were taken \citep{NumericalMeasurementsScaling2017}, and the black hole horizon was constructed from the fluid/gravity duality up to the ideal order derivative approximation.
+Then using a madogram estimator \citep{EstimatorsFractalDimension2012}, two fractal dimensions $D=2.645\left(5\right)$ and $D=2.584(1)$ were estimated, corresponding to $k^{-5/3}$ and $k^{-2}$ scaling law respectively.
+However, since dissipative effects are crucial in the theories of hydrodynamics while an ideal fluid does not dissipate, a numerical dissipation term \citep{NumericalMeasurementsScaling2017} was added \citep{FractalDimensionTurbulent2017}.
+To avoid this, we perform a nonlinear bulk evolution dual to the boundary fluid with the correct viscosity.
+Then we follow the definition of the fractal dimension suggested in \citep{FractalDimensionTurbulent2017}, and make an estimate of the fractal dimension for the driven turbulent black hole we obtained.

 First, the madogram for a one-dimensional curve $f\left(x\right)$ is defined as

 where the bracket denotes the spatial average over $x$ and $r$ is the separation along $x$ between any two points on the curve.
 Then such a fractal dimension $D$ is obtained through the expected scaling $\gamma_{1}(r)\propto r^{2-D}$.
 Figure \ref{fig:driven_zHs_v=10000} shows the fluctuations of the apparent horizon $z_{H}$ and its fractal structure.
 So for this turbulent black hole, we implement the madogram estimation to each one-dimensional transect along each spatial direction of the apparent horizon's location $z_{H}\left(v,x,y\right)$ at each time.
 After taking a spatial average of those madograms, a fractal dimension $D_{\mathrm{transect}}$ for the transects can be found.
 Then, the fractal dimension of the black hole horizon at each time is estimated through $D=D_{\mathrm{transect}}+1$; see Figure \ref{fig:driven_madogram_profile} for a profile at $v=10000$.
 Finally, a time average from the shaded range in Figure \ref{fig:driven_turb_mean_total_Ek} yields